-Sailing to find Saddam
+Sailing to Find Saddam

-Three couples with diverse backgrounds enjoyed a smooth day of sailing on the York River, and they drove a considerable way to do it.
+Three couples with diverse backgrounds enjoyed a smooth day of sailing on the York River.
+And they drove a considerable way to do it.

 He’s made a few tough decisions in the Army as a combat paratrooper.
 “I was in the 502nd Infantry, the unit that caught Saddam Hussein.
 For three days we were in a very difficult firefight north of Tikrit, and only later did we realize why the Iraqis were fighting so strong.
 We had been patrolling US Route 10 a hundred times, going back and forth.
-We almost caught Saddam in a roadblock where we were examining every vehicle closely.
-We had to break it up to let a Quartermaster convoy pass through, and somehow he sneaked past, according to an informant we had who told us that after we caught him.
+Amazingly, we almost caught Saddam in a roadblock where we were examining every vehicle closely.
+Then we had to break it up to let a Quartermaster convoy pass through, and somehow he sneaked past, according to an informant we had who told us that after we caught him.

-I asked what was in the hole.
+So I asked what was in the hole.
 “Besides him, there was about a million dollars in cash, American money.
 There were onions hanging from the ceiling.
 Iraq is a vegetable-loving country, though you’d never suspect it.
 The hole was no bigger than this boat.
 It was quite a change from his Palaces.
 We had kicked in so many doors trying to find enemy soldiers; we never knew he’d be hiding in a hole.
 That was his town, and his people were very loyal.”

 Gerald won the Bronze Star Award with Valor for the campaign.
 Earlier in his career he fought in Somalia, Bosnia, Kosovo and Pakistan.
 He did three tours in Iraq and two in Afghanistan.
 After all that, he still has a magnificent sense or humor and a playful demeanor.
 Renita did better on the helm because she had good winds, but they had died down by the time he took over.
 He had fun with that, trying to find the wind until finally the speedometer showed 1.5 mph.
 He was thrilled with such progress.
 I pointed out that it was probably the current moving the speedometer paddle wheel.
 We laughed heartily.